Local Drug Activation

-Shasqi gel is injected at the tumor site.
-The gel contains activating agents that are inert in the body.
+Shasqi biomaterial is injected at the tumor site.
+The biomaterial contains activating agents that are inert in the body.
 These agents enable the concentration and activation of the full power of chemotherapy drugs directly at the tumor site.

-Patient receives a pro-drug of an FDA-approved drug that has been molecularly modified with a TransC™ compound.
+Patient receives a prodrug of an FDA-approved drug that has been molecularly modified.
 This moiety inactivates the drug and allows it to be locally concentrated around the gel and tumor.

-The product of the TransC™ compound and gel leads to the release of the active pro-drug at the tumor site.
+Contact between the prodrug and biomaterial leads to the release of the active chemotherapy at the tumor site.
 Our preclinical studies show this approach increases efficacy bringing tumors to remission.

 Our technology, based on bioorthogonal chemistry, enables the activation of small molecule drugs at the local tissue-level, improving both their efficacy and safety.
-The method is independent of endogenous cellular or environmental markers and allows the activation of drugs at a specific location for multiple weeks after the initial preimplantation of the gel at the desired site.
+The method is independent of endogenous cellular or environmental markers and allows the activation of drugs at a specific location for multiple weeks after the initial injection of the biomaterial at the desired site.